Adding Bubbly Makes Money or Costs You Plenty

 3. Inform the client that if she wants to include alcohol, you will leave space in the gift for its inclusion.

 In this case, you must be proficient enough in your basket-making style to keep an area to the left or right of the basket open and uncovered by cellophane or other closure material so the bottle can be inserted.
-If you are not ready to do this, do not offer the client this alternative.
+The basic gift basket making tutorial is on this page.
+If you are not ready to keep space open, do not offer the client this alternative.

 Where can you find non-alcoholic beverages?

 Your local supermarket is one location.
 Many specialty food shops, as well as wine and alcohol stores, carry virgin brands.